ZelCore-io/Zelcore/docs/IntegratingCW20.md

 - addresses: [] - leave like this
 - api - api which zelcore shall use for this coin.
 Note the contract address inside.
 This has to be changed correctly to your token
 - unit - unit that will be displayed for your coin.
 This is also unit that most services such as rates, markets, exchanges use for coin recognition
-- type: "terra" - leave like this for tron token
+- type: "terra" - leave like this for terra token
 - explorer array - you can add more explorers that can be used for the showing transactions on the particular coin
 - logolink - path inside zelcore to your logo.
 Logos are always svg file and shall be named as your UNIT.svg
 - node - available infura nodes.
 Feel free to add yours as well or any infura compatible node